 Addison Circle Park and the existing pocket parks and tree-lined streets of the Addison Circle district set a precedent for the desired relationship between the environment and development in this area.
 The development plans of both Addison Circle West and Addison Central recommend maintaining inviting green spaces and landscaped pathways to provide both shade and visual interest for pedestrians.
 The environmental character of Addison Circle West is intended to be an extension of the existing pattern within Addison Circle with the majority of landscaping improvements along street rights-of-way and in small enhanced areas.
 Addison Central provides the greatest opportunities to create unique public spaces that blend natural areas of shade trees, landscaping and water features with hardscaped urban plazas and pathways.
+In both areas, future development should be conscious of creating visual connections between existing and new open spaces.
+The landscaped pattern should create logical pedestrian pathways and sightlines to maintain a cohesive district between the existing Addison Circle and future development.
 This environmental character can also be emphasized at intersection corners as part of character-defining gateways.
 Open space and public art improvements in this district can also be developed in association with improvements along Quorum Drive, as identified in the Quorum Art Walk concept, which would create an attractive streetscape and pedestrian connection between Addison Circle and Belt Line Road.